 Andrea L. Brooks, MSW, LSW

-Andrea Brooks is Special Coordinator to the Commissioner for Strategic Priorities.
+Andrea Brooks is Senior Special Advisor to the Commissioner.
 In this role, she provides direct support to the commissioner and serves as a gatekeeper, assisting with the flow of information to and from the commissioner.
 Brooks liaises with internal staff to provide strategic support to the department’s work in the areas of housing and homelessness, children’s services, the opioid epidemic, and justice-related services.

 She also provides project management for cross-unit and cross-system working groups and initiatives, manages external requests for information, and creates systems and processes to streamline operations.
 Additionally, Brooks develops and maintains communication tools to keep stakeholders aware of recent data, accomplishments, and new initiatives.
 She was the lead writer of the Final Report of The Mayor’s Task Force to Combat the Opioid Epidemic in Philadelphia, and she coordinates the implementation of the recommendations within the Department.
 She participates in The Philadelphia Resilience Project and serves as the liaison for the DBHIDS Advisory Board.